Frequently Asked Questions

 For each flight reservation made, Miles4Migrants determines the lowest cost reasonable itinerary for the number of people requested on the day that we scheduled a flight.
 We define “reasonable itinerary” as one layover or fewer and exclude low cost carriers because these flights often charge additional fees.
 We do not use the cost of the exact flight we have booked with points because it would often lead to an inflated cash value since cash prices do not always directly correlate with the award flight cost in miles.

-For example, if we received a flight request to fly two passengers from San Antonio to Philadelphia, and we booked those tickets using American Airlines miles, it may cost 25,000 miles and $11.20 in fees.
-Then we’d use Google Flights to find the lowest cost one stop flight from SAT-PHL.
-If the lowest cost option was a $400 Delta flight, we would record the cash value as $800 ($400 x 2), even if the particular AA flight reservation we made cost $900 per ticket, since in any realistic situation where someone had to pay cash, they would purchase the $400 flight, not that particular $900 flight.
+For example, if we received a flight request to fly two passengers from San Antonio to Philadelphia, and we booked those tickets using United Airlines miles, it may cost 30,000 miles and $11.20 in fees.
+Then we’d find the find the lowest cash cost one stop flight from SAT-PHL.
+If the lowest cost option was a $400 Delta flight, we would record the cash value as $800 ($400 x 2), even if the particular United flight reservation we made cost $900 per ticket, since in any realistic situation where someone had to pay cash, they would purchase the $400 flight, not that particular $900 flight.